Banishing those accursed spikes

 Ideally, these performance gains would be accompanied by markedly reduced switching regulator generated ripple and spikes.
 In practice, all linear regulators encounter some difﬁculty with ripple and spikes, particularly as frequency rises.

-Please use the links below to navigate to the other parts of this application note.
+Please use the links below to navigate to the other parts of the application note.

 - Banishing those accursed spikes